William Nordhaus: Contributions to economics and the study of climate change

 Nordhaus is the author or editor of over 20 books.
-One of his early works, he partnered with Paul Samuelson as a co-author for an introductory textbook entitled Economics.
-Nordhaus worked alongside Samuelson from the 12th edition until the 19th, starting in 1985.
-It was first published in 1948 and has appeared in nineteen different editions and seventeen different languages.
-It was known as a best-selling economics textbook for decades and is still extremely popular today.
-Economics was called a “canonical textbook”, and the development of mainstream economic thought has been traced by comparing the nineteen editions over the 1948–2010 period.
+One of his early works is the wildly popular introductory textbook, Economics, co-authored with Paul Samuelson.
+Originally a project of Samuelson's alone, Nordhaus worked on the textbook from the 12th edition until the 19th (the most recent edition), starting in 1985.
+The book was first published in 1948 and has appeared in nineteen different editions and seventeen different languages since then.
+It was a best-selling economics textbook for decades and is still extremely popular today.
+Economics has been called a "canonical textbook", and the development of mainstream economic thought has been traced by comparing the nineteen editions over the 1948–2010 period.

-He has also written several books on global warming and climate change, one of his primary areas of research.
-Those books include Managing the Global Commons: The Economics of Climate Change (1994), which won the 2006 Award for "Publication of Enduring Quality" from the Association of Environmental and Resource Economics.
-Another book, with Joseph Boyer, is Warming the World: Economic Models of Global Warming (2000), The Climate Casino: Risk, Uncertainty, and Economics for a Warming World.
-His most recent book is The Spirit of Green (2021).
+Nordhaus has also written several books on global warming and climate change, one of his primary areas of research.
+Those books include, Managing the Global Commons: The Economics of Climate Change (1994), which won the 2006 award for "Publication of Enduring Quality" from the Association of Environmental and Resource Economists.
+Other notable books include, Warming the World: Economic Models of Global Warming (2000), co-authored with Joseph Boyer; The Climate Casino: Risk, Uncertainty, and Economics for a Warming World; and The Spirit of Green: The Economics of Collisions and Contagions in a Crowded World (2021).